 The European Assoction for Lexicography (Euralex) brings together people working in lexicography and related fields.
 In the rapidly-changing world of language analysis and language description, it provides a forum for the exchange of relevant ideas.
 Though based in Europe, Euralex has a worldwide reach and a worldwide membership.
 Its members include lexicographers, reference publishers, corpus linguists, computational linguists, academics working in relevant disciplines, software developers, and anyone with a lively interest in language.

 Euralex holds a major conference every two years, and also sponsors smaller events on specific areas within the broader field.
-The first conference was held in Exeter, UK, in 1983 and since then there have been conferences on a regular basis in 15 different countries all over Europe – the 19th to be held in Alexandroupoli, Greece, in September 2020.
+The first conference was held in Exeter, UK, in 1983 and since then there have been conferences on a regular basis in 16 different countries all over Europe – the 20th to be held in Mannheim, Germany, in July 2022.
 Euralex has created a digitized version of all the papers from its past conferences, freely available from its website.

 Euralex maintains a discussion list for the exchange of views on anything of interest to people working in lexicography and related fields.
 The list is public and not limited to members.
 It also maintains a public Facebook page.

 In cooperation with Oxford University Press, Euralex is responsible for the International Journal of Lexicography, a leading peer-reviewed academic journal that appears four times a year.
 Interdisciplinary as well as international, it is concerned with all aspects of lexicography, including issues of design, compilation and use, and with dictionaries of all languages, though the chief focus is on dictionaries of the major European languages – monolingual and bilingual, synchronic and diachronic, pedagogical and encyclopedic.